-You can watch some commercial featuring Fruit Roll-Ups by checking below.
+You can watch some commercials featuring by checking below.

 Check Out More Snacks, Drinks, And Candy!

-Hot Tamales are small spicy red colored candies that have a cinnamon flavor.
+A small spicy red-colored candies that have a cinnamon flavor.
 Hot Tamales were invented in the year 1950.
 Learn more here!

-Skittles are a colorful fruit flavored candy.
-Skittles comes as small round candies in a bag with the slogan “Taste The Rainbow”.
+A colorful fruit-flavored candy, Skittles comes as small round candies in a bag with the slogan “Taste The Rainbow”.
 Read more here.